Quedow/PACMAN-2-PLAYERS/README.md

 # PACMAN-2-PLAYERS
 ## Context:
-It's as part of a school project (in duo) of 2nd year of engineering school that we started programming a Pac-Man playable with 2 players on a same computer.
+It’s as part of a school project (in duo) of 2nd year of engineering school that we programmed a Pac-Man playable with 2 players on a same computer.
+The objective was to use animations on JavaFx.
+We also made some changes to the classic gameplay.

+## Gameplay:
 It uses the same gameplay as the classic Pac-Man with some differences.
 You would pay attention to collisions between players which cause loss of life, to bonuses which does not necessarily transform players into berserker mode, but which can also give an extra life or a score bonus.
 The different exits of the map don’t necessarily lead to the opposite exit: it’s random.

 ## Available:
 If you wish to view or modify the source code it is available under the folder name "PACMAN2P".
 The game was coded in JavaFx on IntelliJ.
-If you only want to play, you just need to download the "PACMAN2P The Game" folder only.
+If you only want to play, you just need to download the "PACMAN2P The Game" in release section.

 ## Features:
 1. You have the option to customize the map.